Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 It was a comfortable room with a king-sized bed and a reclining chair with a reading light.
 A tank full of vibrant fantail goldfish bubbled in the corner, its incandescent light casting a soft glow over the room.

-"Have a seat," April said, motioning toward the recliner.
+"Have a seat," Emily said, motioning toward the recliner.
 She plunked down on her bed, and grabbed a pillow, hugging it to her chest.

 "This is nice," I said.